mmckechney/SqlBuildManager/docs/commandline.md

 ### Utility actions

 - `create` - Creates an SBM package or SBX project file from a list of supplied script files
+  - `fromscripts` - Creates an SBM package or SBX project file from a list of scripts (type is determined by file extension: .sbm or .sbx)
+  - `fromdiff` - Creates an SBM package from a calculated diff between two databases
+  - `fromdacpacs` - Creates an SBM package from differences between two DACPAC files
+  - `fromdacpacdiff`- Extract a SBM package from a source `--platinumdacpac` and a target database connection
 - `add` - Adds scripts to an existing SBM package or SBX project file
 - `package` - Creates an SBM package from an SBX configuration file and scripts
 - `list` - Output scripts information on SBM packages (run order, script name, date added/modified, user info, script ids, script hashes)